specificlanguages/cascading-merge/README.md

 # Overview

-This repository provides a reusable GitHub Actions [workflow](.github/workflows/create-merge-pr.yml) for automating cascading merges of MPS projects.
+A reusable GitHub Actions [workflow](.github/workflows/workflow.yml) for automating cascading merges of MPS projects.

 The workflow is expected to be called on a push event to a branch specific for a certain MPS version.
 It will create a PR to merge the current maintenance branch into the next maintenance branch (in alphabetic order), or the default